Magazine

 Location of Property

-The top thing one searches for investing in real estate is the location.
+The top thing one searches for when investing in real estate is the location.
 It doesn't matter how aesthetic your house looks from the inside; if the area of your home is in the wrong place, it will be difficult to get buyers or tenants.
 A location with greeneries, proximity to markets, and a friendly neighborhood is a hotspot for buyers or tenants.
-If you are expecting a place like this, check how the area is likely to evolve throughout the investment period.
+If you expect a place like this, check how the area will likely evolve throughout the investment period.
 Doing so will help you see the big picture of investing in a property.

 2